vimcki/design-principles/Single Responsibility Principle.md

 ## Resources

-- just google it, I don't have anything good to share
+- I heard that there is a nice explanation of SRP in **Clean Architecture: A Craftsman's Guide to Software Structure and Design** - Robert C. Martin

 #principle